-Microdiscectomy is a surgical procedure employed to relieve the pressure over the spinal cord and/or nerve roots, caused by a ruptured (herniated)intervertebral disc.
-A herniated disc, common in the lower back (lumbar spine) occurs when the inner gelatinous substance of the disc escapes through a tear in the outer, fibrous ring (annulus fibrosis).
+Microdiscectomy is a surgical procedure employed to relieve the pressure over the spinal cord and nerve roots, caused by a ruptured (herniated) intervertebral disc.
+A herniated disc, standard in the lower back (lumbar spine) occurs when the inner gelatinous substance of the disc escapes through a tear in the outer, fibrous ring (annulus fibrosis).
 This may compress the spinal cord or the surrounding nerves, resulting in pain, sensory changes, or weakness in the lower extremities.

 A microdiscectomy is performed under general anesthesia.
 Your surgeon will make a small incision in the midline over your lower back.
 Through this incision, a series of progressively larger tubes are placed and positioned over the herniated disc.
 The affected nerve root is then identified.
 Your surgeon removes a small portion of the bony structure or disc material that is pressing on the spinal nerve using microsurgical techniques.
 The incisions are closed with absorbable sutures and covered with a dressing.

 Following the surgery, patients will be discharged home on the same day or the next day.
-Post-operatively, patients are advised to gradually increase their activity levels.
+Post-operatively, patients are advised to increase their activity levels gradually.
 If required, physical therapy is started after four to six weeks of the surgery to improve strength and range of motion.